LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 Policies should be simple to understand.
 Procedures should specify all the steps needed to implement the task outlined in the policy.
 Policies and procedures are below the law

 The organization must enforce the policies, and there must be documentation that employee knew and understood the policies.

+Passepartouts of any kind are always insecure, since a leak will sooner or later occur

+### Pre-Investigation consideration

+**Pre-Investigation consideration** -> Phase where you determine the capabilities and equipment specifications to conduct a forensic exam, regardless of whether it is in the field or a lab environment

+Tech changes, methods of hiding data or conducting criminal activities, we need to adjust.